Non-Local Graph Neural Networks: Experiments

 \subsection{Baselines}

-We compare our proposed non-local MLP~(NLMLP), non-local GCN~(NLGCN), and non-local GAT~(NLGAT) with various baselines: \begin{itemize} \item MLP is the simplest deep learning model.
-It makes prediction solely based on the node feature vectors, without aggregating any local or non-local information. \item GCN~\cite{kipf2017semi} and GAT~\cite{velivckovic2018graph} are the most common GNNs.
-As introduced in Section~\ref{sec:gnn}, they only perform local aggregation. \item Geom-GCN~\cite{pei2020geom} is a recently proposed GNN that can capture long-range dependencies.
-It is the current state-of-the-art model on several disassortative graph datasets.
+We compare our proposed non-local MLP~(NLMLP), non-local GCN~(NLGCN), and non-local GAT~(NLGAT) with various baselines: (1) MLP is the simplest deep learning model.
+It makes prediction solely based on the node feature vectors, without aggregating any local or non-local information.
+(2) GCN~\cite{kipf2016semi} and GAT~\cite{velivckovic2017graph} are the most common GNNs.
+As introduced in Section~\ref{sec:gnn}, they only perform local aggregation.
+(3) Geom-GCN~\cite{pei2020geom} is a recently proposed GNN that can capture long-range dependencies.
 Geom-GCN requires the use of different node embedding methods, such as Isomap~\cite{tenenbaum2000global}, Poincare~\cite{nickel2017poincare}, and struc2vec~\cite{ribeiro2017struc2vec}.
-We simply report the best results from~\cite{pei2020geom} for Geom-GCN and the following two variants without specifying the node embedding method. \item Geom-GCN-g~\cite{pei2020geom} is a variant of Geom-GCN that performs local aggregation only.
-It is similar to common GNNs. \item Geom-GCN-s~\cite{pei2020geom} is a variant of Geom-GCN that does not force local aggregation.
-The designed functionality is similar to our NLMLP. \end{itemize}
+We simply report the best results from~\cite{pei2020geom} for Geom-GCN and the following two variants without specifying the node embedding method.
+(4) Geom-GCN-g~\cite{pei2020geom} is a variant of Geom-GCN that performs local aggregation only.
+It is similar to common GNNs.
+(5) Geom-GCN-s~\cite{pei2020geom} is a variant of Geom-GCN that does not force local aggregation.
+The designed functionality is similar to our NLMLP.
+(6) In addition, we also consider several recently developed methods on disassortative graphs as baselines.
+They are H$_2$GCN~\cite{zhu2020beyond}, SimP-GCN~\cite{jin2021node}, FAGCN~\cite{bo2021beyond}, and CPGCN~\cite{zhu2021graph}. \textcolor{my_color}{Since H$_2$GCN and CPGCN has multiple variants, we report its best result on each dataset.}

-We implement MLP, GCN, GAT, and our methods using Pytorch~\cite{paszke2017automatic} and Pytorch Geometric~\cite{fey2019fast}.
+We implement MLP, GCN, GAT, and our methods using Pytorch~\cite{paszke2017automatic} and Pytorch Geometric~\cite{Fey2019pyg}.
 As has been discussed\footnote{\url{https://openreview.net/forum?id=S1e2agrFvS&noteId=8tGKV1oSzCr}}, in fair settings, the results of GCN and GAT differ from those in~\cite{pei2020geom}.